 Planting Hardwoods for Today’s Timber Markets

-Today’s timber markets, in certain areas of the Southeast, have left some landowners asking: “Should I replant with pine or hardwood, or even replant at all?”
-As a landowner myself, I can certainly relate to the frustrations some landowners are facing.
-As a forester, I have been taught that if you cut a tree or have a timber sale, you should replant with pine.
+Today’s timber markets in some regions of the Southeast have left some landowners asking: “Should I replant with pine or hardwood, or even replant at all?”
+As a landowner, I can certainly relate to the frustrations some landowners face.
+As a forester, I have been taught that if you cut a mature tree or have a timber sale, you should replant with pine.
 For the most part, this is true.
-After all, Loblolly Pine (Pinus taeda) is an “elastic” species, meaning that it can be planted on a wide variety of sites, and do well.
-Given the current price landowners are receiving for certain products, however, more and more are considering planting and managing hardwood forests.
+After all, Loblolly Pine (Pinus taeda) is an “elastic” species, meaning it can be planted on a wide variety of sites and do well.
+Given the current price, landowners are receiving specific products.
+However, more and more are considering planting and managing hardwood forests.

 Regenerating or starting a hardwood stand is very different from regenerating pines.
-Loblolly Pine is an early successional species, meaning that it will be one of the first species that will seed in and begin to grow on a site.
-This is primarily due to the way pine seed is dispersed from the mother tree.
-Pine seeds have a wing and are spread by the wind, potentially traveling for miles once they are released from the cone.
-Some hardwood species do use the wind to disperse their seed (Ash, Red Maple, etc.); however, oaks do not.
+Loblolly Pine is an early successional species, meaning it will be one of the first species to seed in and begin to grow on a site.
+This is primarily due to how pine seed is dispersed from the mother tree.
+Pine seeds have a wing and are spread by the wind, potentially traveling for miles once released from the cone.
+Some hardwood species use the wind to disperse their seed (Ash, Red Maple, etc.); however, oaks do not.
 Therefore at times, we must look to man-made regeneration techniques and management to establish hardwood forests.

-Growing hardwoods for a return on an investment is a feasible objective for many timber markets.
+Growing a desirable species such as hardwoods for a return on an investment is a feasible objective for many timber markets.
 Based on TimberMart South’s 2nd quarterly price report, hardwood pulpwood is bringing landowners more than pine chip-n-saw in some areas of the Southeast and almost double in some micro markets.
-This demand for hardwood can be attributed to multiple factors, supply being one and local manufacturing needs, the other.
+This demand for hardwood can be attributed to multiple factors, the supply being one and local manufacturing needs the other.
 Specialty markets such as barrels from white oak logs for aging whiskey are generating great demand and high prices for landowners.
-Other reasons landowners are looking to hardwoods are aesthetics, recreation, hunting, wetlands mitigation, reclamation and timber portfolio diversification.
+Other reasons landowners look to hardwoods are aesthetics, recreation, hunting, wetlands mitigation, reclamation and timber portfolio diversification.

-Certain management techniques need to be considered by landowners interested in planting hardwoods.
-Managing for grade hardwood timber has little to no similarities to managing for pine sawlogs or poles.
+Specific management techniques need to be considered by landowners interested in planting hardwoods.
+Managing for grade hardwood timber has little to no similarities to managing pine sawlogs or poles.
 Most site preparation chemicals were designed to kill competing hardwoods from pine plantations.
-Also, most hardwood species are more site-specific than pines and there are very few hardwood species that are as elastic as pine.
-American Sweetgum (Liquidambar styraciflua), however, is one hardwood that is.
+Also, most hardwood species are more site-specific than pines, and very few hardwood species are as elastic as pine.
+However, American Sweetgum (Liquidambar styraciflua) is one hardwood.
 The old saying was: “if you want to grow Sweetgum, plant pine,” and there is a lot of truth to that statement.
-Sweetgum will, for the most part, grow at the same rate on the same sites as Loblolly.
+For the most part, Sweetgum will display similar growth rates on the same sites as Loblolly.
 Also, Sweetgum is one of the more desirable species for hardwood pulpwood, along with other products such as tie logs, industrial mats, and furniture manufacturing.
-Other hardwood species that are also desirable for these products, but are more site-specific are Yellow Poplar (Liriodendron tulipifera), and Sycamore (Plantanus occidentalis).
+Other hardwood species that are also desirable for these products but are more site-specific are Yellow Poplar (Liriodendron tulipifera) and Sycamore (Plantanus occidentalis).

 Lumber from oaks are also used for the afore-mentioned products, but in most cases oaks are valued for their lumber.
 Oak lumber must meet certain quality grades for higher-end products.
 In order to produce these higher-end products, the trees must naturally prune their lower limbs to limit defects in the lumber.
 Sweetgum, Yellow Poplar, and Sycamore all make excellent trees to interplant with oaks to encourage this natural pruning.
 By planting a mixture of these species in a plantation setting, a landowner can carefully thin the faster-growing hardwood species from the stand at mid-rotation and then allow the quality, higher valued species to grow on to maturity.